Ryo-N7/Ryo-N7.github.io/_posts/2018-07-24-visualize-worldcup-part-3.md

   select(-team)
 ```

-For this animation, I used one of the many easing functions available in `tweenr`, `quadratic-out` to get the speed of the ball from a corner kick just about right.
+For this animation, I used one of the many easing functions available in `tweenr`, `quadratic-out`, to get the speed of the ball from a corner kick just about right.
 You can refer to [this](https://easings.net/) awesome website to check out most of the different easing functions you can use in `ease_aes()`!

 ``` r
 ggplot(ball_data) +